giruda-gear/pop-poll/README.md

   - Use webpack to bundle code for smaller deploy size and faster startup in serverless environments.
   - For local or traditional servers, `tsc` compile-only is sufficient and faster.
   - To enable webpack, set the build executor to `@nx/webpack:webpack` with a proper `webpack.config.js`.

+## Redis Vote Count Sync Strategy
+- Votes are incremented in Redis using atomic commands (e.g., HINCRBY).
+- Periodically or on specific events (e.g., poll expiration), vote counts from Redis are synchronized back to the PostgreSQL database.
+- Redis keys are cleared once a poll ends to prevent stale data.
+- Error handling and retries should be implemented to ensure data consistency between Redis and the database.